Jayashree-D/docs/designs/multihost-physical-led.md

  - Physical Leds are defined in the device tree under "leds" section and corresponding GPIO pins are configured.

- - In entity-manager, a configuration related to LEDs are defined in json file by probing the Baseboard FRU information.

  - Phosphor-led-sysfs will have a single systemd service (xyz.openbmc_project.led.controller.service) running by default at system startup.

+ - Based on the board's configuration file, entity-manager exposes the LED information for a specific board available in dbus objects.
+The phosphor-led-sysfs application retrieves the dbus objects for LEDs from an entity manager.

- - Dbus objects configured in entity for LEDs are retrieved and map the names of LEDs in sys path created which is based on device tree configuration.
-   Then, dbus object path and interface for LEDs are created under single systemd service.
+ - Map the LED names of the entity dbus objects with the path/sys/class/leds created in the hardware based on the device tree configuration.
+Next, the dbus object path and the LED interface are created under the single systemd service (xyz.openbmc_project.LED.Controller).

 ***Example***